jxmot/github_repo-sftp-server_update/README.md

         "dest": "%DOCROOT%",
         "sourceroot": "public_html/"
     },
-    "_comment00": "path to the location of the repostiory's root folder", "sourceroot": "../../",
+    "_comment00": "path to the location of the repostiory's local root folder", "sourceroot": "../../",
     "_comment01": [
-        "global exclusions, looks at changed files(paths included) and ", "if a match is found then that file is not copied to the server."
-        "use regex here, add entries to array as needed" ]
+        "global exclusions, looks at changed files(paths included) and ", "if a match is found then that file is not copied to the server.", "use regex here, add entries to array as needed" ],
     "exclude": ["/^folder_in_repo/i","/gitignore/i","/gitkeep/i","/readme/i"],
     "_comment02": [
         "if endtag is present then use that tag instead of the repos last found tag",